alt-Methods: Digital Art History

 - Make a chart using Tate Gallery tabular data in Excel

-- Compare more than two texts using Voyant; perform word frequency, corpus grid, corpus summary, and keyword in context analysis.
-Voyant documentation: http://docs.voyant-tools.org/start/
+- Compare two or more texts using Voyant; perform word frequency, corpus grid, corpus summary, and keyword-in-context analysis.
+Voyant documentation

 Writing assignment 7: Blog post: reading response, identify one kind of data you might want to work with and what steps would be needed to get it ready for the appropriate methods of analysis you learned about this week, and two peer blog comments

-- Software for Digital Humanities (Lev Manovich), http://lab.softwarestudies.com/p/software-for-digital-humanities.html.
+- Software for Digital Humanities (Lev Manovich).
 Look at each of the tools for media visualization: Imageplot, ImageMontage, ImageSlice, and VisualSense.
 Also read International Journal for Digital Art History, Issue #1, June 2015, Lev Manovich, “Data Science and Digital Art History,” pp. 12-35.
 PDF available on course website.

-- Prior to class, register for Viewshare and install the Imagequilts app for Chrome.
+- Prior to class, register for, download and install Tableau.
 We will be using some Tate Gallery data and text for the class.

-- Create word frequency visualizations using texts, file uploads, and URLs with Tag Crowd, Bubblelines, Wordle, Viewshare, Palladio.
+- Create visualizations using texts, file uploads, and URLs with Tag Crowd, Bubblelines, WordClouds, Tableau, Palladio.

 Writing assignment 8: Blog post: reading response, embed one of your visualizations with a paragraph of text describing your choices, and two peer blog comments.